taraw28/ling567-22wi-bcj/lab5.md

 - got rid of auxiliaries
 - added personal pronouns
   - 1 more sentence in our testsuite parses!!!
+- added possessive pronouns
+  - 1 more sentence in our testsuite parses!!!

 ## How Verbs Work
 - all verbal predicates: verb inflect for prefixes, suffixes, and clitics